Occupational Health And Safety In Schools

 Lead by Example

 Principals and administrators must model safe behaviors.
-On top of that, if the principal is always rushing through hallways without checking for hazards, staff will follow suit.
+Which means if the principal is always rushing through hallways without checking for hazards, staff will follow suit.
 Lead with intention, and safety becomes second nature.

 FAQs: Your Burning Questions, Answered